 When he’s not busy dissecting frogs and teaching Clovis North students about the stratosphere, Clark is one of the nation’s top professional dunkers.
-With an insane vertical leap, Clark is one of 24 people participating in season two of The Dunk King, a television series to find the best dunkers on the planet that will air in May 2019 on TNT, where the winner takes home $100,000.
+With an insane vertical leap, Clark was one of 24 people participating in season two of The Dunk King, a television series to find the best dunkers on the planet that aired on TNT, where the winner takes home $100,000.

 Clark was an All-American track star in the triple jump at UCLA, but he’s obviously not your typical science teacher.
 He spent time as a member of the Harlem Globetrotters and has a popular YouTube channel with almost 20,000 subscribers.
 He even turned a Los Angeles Lakers game break into his very own dunk-a-thon.

 His full highlight reel wearing appropriate basketball gear is already nuts, but seeing him jump out of the gym wearing slacks and tie?
 This full showcase that lasted nearly half an hour is going to put Clark even further on the map.

 After this showcase he put on, though, the participants in next year’s NBA Dunk Contest better bring the heat if they want to match what “The Jumper” managed to do.